What are the top game design programs in Maryland for 2020?

 The school offers a BFA Game Design and a BFA in Interactive Arts with Concentrations in Game Arts Studio or Interactive Arts Studio.
 A Game Art Concentration is also available.
-Per MICA, the game programs explore “games from a unique perspective that can only be found at an art and design college.”
+The school says game programs explore “games from a unique perspective that can only be found at an art and design college.”
 The programs explore the role of play within our culture and questions how games are used to entertain, educate, and create meaning.

 Students learn to create games from the ground up, building skills in design, programming and prototyping.
 Students can also concentrate in supporting areas 3D such as 3D animation, sound design, graphic design, and illustration.
 And they'll do all of this in a state-of-the-art space with a designated game lab, serving as a nexus of creative ideas and output.

-Students in the programs can expect to take courses such as Game/Play: Introduction to Design, Drawing: Tradition and Innovation, Advanced 2D Game Design, Game Collaborative Studio, Form & Space, 3D Worlds and Level Design, 3D Game Design, Art Matters, 3D Game Studio, and 2D Level and Narrative Design.
+Students in the Game Programs at MICA can expect to take courses such as Game/Play: Introduction to Design, Drawing: Tradition and Innovation, Advanced 2D Game Design, Game Collaborative Studio, Form & Space, 3D Worlds and Level Design, 3D Game Design, Art Matters, 3D Game Studio, and 2D Level and Narrative Design.

 For an additional six credits, students can earn an integrated degree in Humanistic Studies, which combines in-depth coursework in academics with studio practice.
 Graduates will leave the program with a polished portfolio, which will help them showcase their talents at Game Design companies, technology firms, and more.